 Observe the pressure gauge for leak testing.
-Air pressure observed on the gauge (and computer screen, Figure 11-A) will bounce up and down as air is pumped into the well head and water flows out of the screen.
+Air pressure observed on the gauge (and computer screen, Figure 13) will bounce up and down as air is pumped into the well head and water flows out of the screen.
 Once pumping is stopped the air pressure should stabilize and the gauge readout indicates how far (inches/centimeters) the water level has been lowered in the well.
-Add more air if a larger initial head (H_o) displacement is desired.
+Add more air if a larger initial head (Ho) displacement is desired.
 If the air pressure readout on the gauge continues to fall and returns to zero there is a system leak.
-(Remember, lower K formations will recover slowly from pressurization.)
-Use the leak check fluid (600149), included with the kit and apply it to exposed joints and fittings, watch for small bubbles to appear at leaks.
-Tighten any leaky fittings until an air tight system is obtained.
-Once the system is air tight slug tests may be conducted.
+(Remember, lower K formations will recover slowly from pressurization and may require several minutes to stabilize.)
+While the well head is pressurized use the leak check fluid (600149), included with the kit and apply it to exposed joints and fittings, watch for small bubbles to appear at leaks.
+Tighten any leaky fittings until an airtight system is obtained (Teflon tape or plumbers putty may be applied as appropriate).
+Once the system is airtight slug tests may be conducted.